GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 Morningstar
 A morning star notable for the twisted base of its spikes.
 When the user presses attack and the attack is a critical hit, *it also inflicts the effect of a critical sonic attack*.

-If name is the user may also sinply choose to apply this to a single attack they make each round.
+If name is the user may also simply choose to apply this to a single attack they make each round.

 **Kalazael** (*unique*)
 $14,200 , 5.5 lbs.